Denkogei/TechReads-frontend/techreads/README.md

 1. Clone this repository by clicking on the SSH and then copy the link `https://github.com/Denkogei/TechReads-frontend`
 2. Open your terminal and enter git clone `git@github.com:Denkogei/TechReads-frontend.git`
 3. Enter cd and the name of the file.
-4. Run npm install then npm start to download your dependencies and run the local server.
+4. Run npm install then npm run dev to download your dependencies and run the local server.

 ## Backend Installation
 1. Clone this repository by clicking on the SSH and then copy the link `https://github.com/Denkogei/TechReads-backend`
 2. Open your terminal and enter git clone `git@github.com:Denkogei/TechReads-backend.git`
 3. Enter cd and the name of the file.
 4. Run pipenv install and pipenv shell to download your backend dependencies and enter your virtual enviroment.
-5. To run the databse, type `flask run` in your terminal.
+5. To run the flask, type `flask run` in your terminal.

 ## Contacts
 Below you can find the contacts of the people who worked on this incase you need support